steelburn/dockety/README.md

 # Dockety - A Docker Monitoring Dashboard

 Dockety is a clean, modern, and responsive dashboard for monitoring and managing your Docker environment.
-It connects directly to your Docker daemon to provide live data and management capabilities.
+It connects directly to your Docker daemon to provide live data and management capabilities, with support for both local and remote Docker hosts.

 ## ✨ Features

+- **Multi-Host Docker Support**: Connect to multiple Docker daemons - local and remote hosts via TCP/HTTP
-- **Live Docker Data**: Connects to your local Docker daemon for real-time information.
+- **Live Docker Data**: Real-time information from connected Docker daemons
-- **Persistent Configuration**: Host configurations are saved in a persistent SQLite database.
+- **Persistent Configuration**: Host configurations are saved in a persistent SQLite database
-- **At-a-Glance Dashboard**: Get a quick overview of running containers, total images, volumes, and system information.
+- **At-a-Glance Dashboard**: Get a quick overview of running containers, total images, volumes, and system information
 - **Container Management**: List all containers with their status, ports, and images.
-Perform actions like start, stop, restart, and remove.
+Perform actions like start, stop, restart, and remove
-- **Container Inspection**: View real-time container logs with streaming and access a (mock) terminal.
+- **Container Inspection**: View real-time container logs with streaming and access a (mock) terminal
-- **Image Management**: View all images, identify unused ones, see which containers use them, and pull new images from a repository.
+- **Image Management**: View all images, identify unused ones, see which containers use them, and pull new images from a repository
-- **Volume & Network Management**: List all volumes and networks, see their connections, and create/remove them.
+- **Volume & Network Management**: List all volumes and networks, see their connections, and create/remove them
-- **Compose View**: Group containers by their Docker Compose project for easy application management.
+- **Compose View**: Group containers by their Docker Compose project for easy application management
-- **System Maintenance**: Clean up your system by pruning unused containers, images, and volumes.
+- **System Maintenance**: Clean up your system by pruning unused containers, images, and volumes
-- **Light & Dark Themes**: Switch between themes to suit your preference.
+- **Light & Dark Themes**: Switch between themes to suit your preference
-- **Sort & Filter**: All tables are fully sortable and filterable for easy navigation.
+- **Sort & Filter**: All tables are fully sortable and filterable for easy navigation

 ## 🚀 Getting Started